-Mesenchymal stem cells are a type of adult stem cell that can be found and collected from bone marrow and adipose (fat) tissue.
+Mesenchymal stem cells (MSCs) are a type of adult stem cell that can be found and collected from bone marrow.
 Stem cells have the distinct ability to turn into various specialized cells that repair degenerated or damaged tissue.
 Because of their ability to develop into other tissue types, stem cells accelerate the healing process, alleviating pain symptoms and providing a faster recovery from injury or illness.

 At the Kaplan Center, we use stem cells obtained from either bone marrow or umbilical cord tissue, primarily the latter.
 While adult stem cells can also be derived from adipose (fat) tissue, we do not utilize this method.